 Not all patients are suitable for this treatment because other factors can play an important role in your condition.
 Hormones, genetics, and other factors, such as food and stress, may be causing your condition, and treatment can not always work effectively.

-The best way to find out if you are a candidate for Kleresca treatment is to book a consultation with an experienced professional at Victoria’s where they will assess your skin condition and see if you are suitable.
+The best way to find out if you are a candidate for Kleresca treatment is to book a consultation at Victoria’s where we will assess your skin condition and suitability.

 Kleresca is administered twice a week for six weeks.
 The treatment offers you a comfortable experience.
 Your nurse at Victoria’s will apply a photo converter gel that is illuminated under a multi-wavelength LED light for nine minutes.

 Kleresca Acne Treatment is inspired by photosynthesis.
 Chromophores in the gel convert the light waves produced by the lamp into a fluorescent light energy that stimulated the skin to repair and regenerate.

 The lamp can be set at different wavelengths and have the ability to penetrate various depths of the skin and to stimulate the skin cells.

 No, the treatment uses a multi-LED lamp as its energy source.
 This emits a light described to be in the “blue light” area and is therefore in the visible light spectrum.
 Eye protection is worn during treatment.
 No harmful UV light is emitted and clinical tests have shown that the treatment is well tolerated and that there are no serious side effects.

 No!
 Even if it is the middle of summer, you will still be able to expose your skin to sunlight after your treatment.
 However, it is recommended that you wear sunscreen to protect yourself from the harmful UV light of the sun.